gscrow/dressipi-com/privacy.markdown

 - We protect and secure your data.
 - We give you the control to decide what you share and what you receive from us.

-## Data Controllers and Contracting Parties
+## Data Controllers And Contracting Parties

 For all our Services, the data controller – that’s the company that’s responsible for your privacy – is Dressipi.